 Universities have long been a favorite target for hackers bent on pilfering private data for identity theft and exploitation.
-Since 2005, when breaches at universities began being recorded, an average of 1,268,394 records have been exposed in the US per year.
-However, numbers have been declining.
-In 2011, only 478,490 records were breached.

 To complicate matters, higher education has a reputation for employing looser data security protocols in general, making them susceptible to accidental data loss and exposure.
 The breadth and volume of personal data collected by universities, coupled with high turnover and a generally technically un-savvy population, makes the problem of data loss at institutions nearly epidemic in nature.